 - English language requirements certificate.

 - Applicants intending to read for a PhD, DLang, MPhil, MSc(Res) or MSt(Res) award should include an outline in English of not more than 500 words, with the following exceptions:

-- 2,000 words for applications to the Department of Film Studies.
+- Department of Film Studies: 2,000 words.
 Please also provide a brief statement of purpose or personal statement.

 All applications submitted to the Faculty of Arts and the Faculty of Divinity should include a 2,000-word sample of written work in English, with exceptions for:

-- Applicants to the School of English should submit a 3,000–5,000 word critical essay.
+- Applicants to the School of English should submit a 3,000 to 5,000 word critical essay.
 This can be an extract from a previous project or essay, or part of your dissertation.

 - Applicants to the Department of Philosophy may provide a sample of written work between 2,000 to 4,000 words in length.